 Take an emission test

-If you feel that your catalytic converter is clogged or want to be sure about it, you might take an emission test.
+If you feel that your catalytic converter is clogging or want to be sure about it, you might take an emission test.
 As you have to open up the catalytic converter to locate the clog, but a sure way is to take an emission test and if your car fails the test, it means your catalytic converter is clogged.

 Your catalytic converter may cause these symptoms and you might want to check if it’s performing correctly.
 It might be some alien chemicals like motor oil or anti-freeze.
 Most of the time it’s better to replace the catalytic converter as unclogging it needs some tips and professional help.
 It’s a general law to take out the catalytic converter or drive without one.
 Check if the engine light is on and get it to a service center to check it out.
 Drive safely!

 Stay connected with us on cool car accessories for update information about vehicle’s.